ls1mardyn/ls1-mardyn/README.md

 ```sh
   make cfg_list
 ```
-and run then make with the desired cofiguration:
+and run then make with the desired configuration:
 ```sh
   make CFG=<config name>
 ```